DavidAwad/NotSuspiciousPizza/README.md

 #### This is a simple model for an interactive website using flask

+It uses a simple SQLite database to store customer's email addresses, orders and contact information.

 It also uses the twilio and sendgrid api's to send text messages and send out email!
 just be mindful to add the api key's and credentials for both API's.